cloudsys-dpss-inescid/faastion/README.md

 # Faastion: Elastic and Scalable Native Library Isolation for High-Density Serverless Platforms

-**Faastion** is a project designed to bridge the gap between language- and hardware-based isolation, providing scalable and secure serverless runtimes.
-You can find more details in [full paper]().
+**Faastion** is a project designed to bridge the gap between language- and hardware-based isolation, enabling high-concurrency and high-density serverless platforms.
+You can find more details in ["Faastion: Elastic and Scalable Native Library Isolation for High-Density Serverless Platforms"]().

-Faastion combines LBI and HFI, a high-performance serverless platform powered by technology developed by the GraalVM team.
-By combining the concepts of Native Image, Isolate, and Truffle, Faastion colocates function invocations at a massive scale, resulting in reduced latency and memory footprint compared to traditional serverless platforms.
+Faastion leverages [GraalVM Native Image](native-image) isolates  and Memory Protection Keys (MPK) to colocate multiple functions within the same address space.
+As a result, Faastion provides invocations at a massive scale, resulting in reduced latency and memory footprint compared to traditional serverless platforms.

 ## Supported Platforms

-Faastion is well-tested on Ubuntu 22.04.2 LTS and Debian 13.0.
+Faastion is well-tested on Ubuntu 22.04.4 LTS and Debian 13.0.
 It relies primarily on Linux kernel version >= 5.10 (for Seccomp notifications) and a CPU with MPK (Memory Protection Keys) support.

 ## Requirements